 - Carrying cost of sales

-Inventory planning systems won’t look the same for every business.
+Inventory planning and control systems won’t look the same for every business.
 As such, there are various different inventory planning models.
-In fact, there are three main examples.
+In fact, there are three main examples of inventory planning methods.

 The models meet the needs of different types of companies.
 Primarily those dealing in:

 The deterministic inventory model is most typically used by merchants dealing in raw materials.
 The deterministic model uses a precautionary method to avoid stockouts.
 One example is the Economic Order Quantity (EOQ) model.

 With food inventory planning software, for example, the EOQ model can be used to calculate an optimal order quantity to reduce inventory costs and maximize value.
 This is an effective model as long as demand stays relatively steady.
 But it does not account for seasonal change or external fluctuations.
 The deterministic model, therefore, requires constant monitoring to be successful.

 The work in progress model (WIP)

 This model is best suited to merchants dealing in partially completed goods, finished goods, or goods-in-transit (GIT).
 This inventory model focuses on the holding of inventory and there are three motives for doing so.